Bylaws and Strategic Plan

 Article III - Membership

-To qualify for Membership in the Division of Members, an organization shall show evidence of the following:
+To qualify for Membership, an organization shall show evidence of the following:

-- It shall be an identifiable administrative organization of a department, college, university or university system that indicates a serious commitment to transportation research, education and technology
+· It shall be an identifiable administrative organization of a department, college, university or university system that indicates a serious commitment to transportation research, education or technology transfer, or be directly affiliated with an aforementioned organization.

-- It shall have a director (or equivalent), confirmed in writing by a senior university administrator, who devotes at least part time to the work of the organization
+· It shall have a director (or equivalent), confirmed in writing by a senior administrator, who devotes at least part-time to the work of the organization.

-- It shall have at least two other faculty or senior professional staff engaged in the conduct of transportation research, education and technology transfer
+· It shall have at least two other faculty or senior professional staff engaged in the conduct of transportation research, education or technology transfer.

 Article IV- Meetings